wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/9-summary.md

 A solution architect needs to make the most of the Power Platform architecture:

-- Power Platform components are designed to work well together.
+- Power Platform components are designed to work together.
-- Leverage the platform strengths, don’t focus on the weaknesses.
+- Use the platform strengths, don’t focus on the weaknesses.
 - Use Microsoft Azure to fill gaps where you exceed the platform's capabilities, instead of pushing the platform beyond its natural capabilities.
 - Avoid using unsupported techniques for customizations.